 Companies House data is factual (filed accounts, director records) but has limitations:

 Use Companies House as one indicator, not the only one.
-Our platform analyses the data for you.
+The platform analyses the data for you.

 Not necessarily.
 Some PE-backed providers operate well.
 Concerns arise when: